Saturday, September 21, 2024

 And a lower-growing shrub called American Bush Honeysuckle (Diervilla lonicera) bore leaves that had already turned wine-red, and each twig held clusters of brighter-red seedpods of a most amusing shape, like something that Dr. Seuss might have invented.

-Update, 2024: We found not a single fruit nor seedpod remaining on any of these three shrubs this year.
+Update, 2024: We found not a single fruit nor seedpod remaining on any of these three shrubs this year, nor could I find the pedicels that might have held such fruits and seeds.
 That makes me wonder if they ever did bloom and fruit this summer.
-Or if they did bloom, could the too-early heat have cause them to bloom out of sync with their flowers' pollinators and thus the flowers did not produce fruit?
+Or if they did bloom, could the too-early heat have caused them to bloom out of sync with their flowers' pollinators and thus the flowers did not produce fruit?
 I truly fear that climate change will seriously affect the pollination of native flowering plants.

 Those three colorful shrubs served as very reliable guideposts, and we easily found our trail to where we had parked our cars.
 Nature saved one last treat to top off our already wonder-filled time on this pond.
 As we lifted our canoes to dry land, right there in the shoreline grasses was a gorgeous Ladies' Tresses Orchid (Spiranthes sp.), shining so white, like a beacon.